apecs-lab/iwbdr25/pages/call-for-contribution.md

 * Data reduction challenges and solutions in observational and experimental environments

 ## Proceedings
-All papers accepted for this workshop will be published in the Conference Proceedings of IEEE Big Data, made available in the IEEE eXplore digital library.
+All papers accepted for this workshop will be published in the Workshop Proceedings of the IEEE Big Data Conference, made available in the IEEE eXplore digital library.

 ## Submission Instructions
 * Camera-ready version of accepted papers must be compliant with the IEEE Xplore format for publication.